KYDA

-KYDA (101.7 FM) is a radio station based in the Fort Worth, Texas area, and is the local outlet of EMF's Air1 network, airing a Christian worship format.
+KYDA (101.7 FM) is a radio station based in the Fort Worth, Texas area of the United States, and is the local outlet of EMF's Air1 network, airing a Christian worship format.
 The station is licensed to Azle, Texas, with a transmitter site located north of Decatur, Texas.
 It is currently owned by Educational Media Foundation after its purchase from Liberman Broadcasting in early November 2012.
 Air1 is a Christian worship music radio network in the United States.